Speakers' Corner, Singapore: Developments

 A commemorative birthday memorial was organized for J.B.
 Jeyaretnam, the late leader of the opposition Reform Party, at Speakers' Corner on 5 January 2010.
 At the event, several opposition politicians shared with the public their experiences with Jeyaretnam.

 In September 2010, Today newspaper reported that statistics from the National Parks Board indicated that the number of groups registering to stage events at Speakers' Corner had fallen from 39 between September 2008 and August 2009, to nine between September 2009 and August 2010.
 The number of individuals registering dropped from 102 to 57 during the same periods.
 Senior Minister Goh Chok Tong, who was Prime Minister when Speakers' Corner was set up, expressed the view that its use had declined because there were now other avenues for people to express themselves such as the Internet (including the Government's online feedback portal Reach), newspapers, and radio and television channels.
 Also, people might feel that the venue is not always the best place "to meaningfully and constructively press their views on issues".
 He saw Speakers' Corner as "playing the same role as envisaged – mostly dormant but good to have".

 On 30 November 2013, the first public rally by the special needs community in Singapore, called The Purple Parade, was held.
 The event attracted 4,000 participants.
 The event has been held every year since, with the event moved to the Fountain of Wealth in Suntec City in 2016.

 The COVID-19 pandemic had caused applications to host events at the Speakers' Corner being suspended in April 2020.
 As such, the Pink Dot rally in 2020 was a virtual event rather than a physical rally at Speakers' Corner.
 Speakers' Corner was reopened on 25 March 2022.

+In relation to the Gaza war as part of the wider Israeli–Palestinian conflict, the SPF and NParks said in a joint statement that "The Police will not grant any permit for assemblies that advocate political causes of other countries or foreign entities, or may have the potential to stir emotions and lead to public order incidents", and that "peace and harmony between different races and religions in Singapore should not be taken for granted, and we must not let events happening externally affect the internal situation within Singapore".